FluBBaOfWard/NitroSwan/README.md

 		Machine: Select the emulated machine.
 		Half cpu speed: This halves the emulated cpu speed.
 			Can make games faster.
-		Change Batteries: Change to a new main battery (AA/LR6).
+		Change Battery: Change to a new main battery (AA/LR6).
 		Change Sub Battery: Change to a new sub battery (CR2032).
 		Cpu speed hacks: Allow speed hacks.
 		Bios Settings: Load a real WS Bios.